evanatyourservice/distributed_kron/README.md

 For original PSGD repo and some great resources, see [psgd_torch](https://github.com/lixilinx/psgd_torch).

 **Background**: Implementation of [PSGD Kron](https://github.com/lixilinx/psgd_torch) in JAX (optax-style) for distributed training.
-PSGD is a second-order optimizer originally created by Xi-Lin Li that uses either a hessian-based or whitening-based (gg^T) preconditioner, lie groups, and online preconditioner updating to improve training convergence, generalization, and efficiency.
+PSGD is a second-order optimizer originally created by Xi-Lin Li and further developed by Omead Pooladzandi that uses either a hessian-based or whitening-based (gg^T) preconditioner, lie groups, and online preconditioner updating to improve training convergence, generalization, and efficiency.
 I highly suggest taking a look at Xi-Lin's PSGD repo linked above for interesting details on how PSGD works and experiments using PSGD.
 There are also resources listed near the bottom of this readme.

 ### `distributed_kron`: